UmangDalvadi/capermint-node.js/screenshots.md

-# Node.js Practical Project - Screenshots
+# Node.js Practical - Screenshots

 This document provides screenshots of the application to give a visual overview of its features and functionality.